 One reason to regularly track mentions of your brand is to ensure that they link back to your site.
 Not all websites will provide backlinks when referring to you, making you miss out on crucial links.

-Various SEO analytic tools feature backlink checkers that provide information about:
+Various SEO analytic tools like those listed above feature backlink checkers that provide information about:

 The total backlinks for your domain

 The number of visitors generated from each backlink

 Which of your content pieces are the most popular

 After you know how much traffic your piece is bringing in, you can analyze the cost-effectiveness of this content so you can improve your inbound marketing strategy in the future.
 If the piece did not generate revenue that exceeded its cost, you should rethink your topics, keywords, or your distribution channels.